 Displays the dates on which the Workspace was created and last modified.
 A Workspace is considered to have been modified whenever a dataset or collaborator is added or removed, and whenever the title or description is edited.
 The last modified date is used to sort some search results.

-Custom attributes help you capture the state and features of an asset as structured data.
+Properties help you capture the state and features of an asset as structured data.
 This includes the "Status" value for datasets and other values that are customized for each asset type by your organization.
-Common attributes include the person responsible for an asset's maintenance, how often the asset is supposed to be updated, and whether it has been trusted by a data steward.
-Using attributes makes it easier to search for and categorize an asset (see "Find Assets: Find by other asset features").
+Common properties include the person responsible for an asset's maintenance, how often the asset is supposed to be updated, and whether it has been trusted by a data steward.
+Using properties makes it easier to search for and categorize an asset (see "Find Assets: Find by other asset features").

-Tags help quickly identify, search for, and categorize assets in Neebo.
+Tags help quickly identify, search for, and categorize assets in Spotlight.
 Add some here to make this Workspace easier to find and easier to tell apart from the rest of your related projects.

 A tag can be up to 80 characters (spaces are not allowed).
-Clicking on a tag launches a search for all assets with that tag in Neebo.
+Clicking on a tag launches a search for all assets with that tag in Spotlight.